bogdanvuk/phd/source/efti.rst

 Experiments
 -----------

 In this section, the results of the experiments are presented, that were conducted in order to compare the |algo| algorithm to the existing solutions.
 The algorithms listed in the :num:`Table #tbl-existing-algo`, available in open literature, were used for the comparison.
 The experimental procedure explained in the :num:`Section #sec-exp-struct` was used to compare the quality of the induced DTs, in terms of their sizes and accuracies.
-For the DT inference algorithms that require DT pruning, a pruning set was created by taking 30% of the training set instances selected at random.
+For the incremental DT inference algorithms, a pruning set was created and the induced DTs were pruned after the induction.
+For the algorithms: CART-LC, OC1, OC1-AP, OC1-ES and OC1-SA, the default value of 10% randomly selected training set  instances were used to form a pruning set, and the Error-Complexity pruning algorithm was used.
+For the NODT algorithm, the pruning was performed in the manner described in the original publication :cite:`struharik2014inducing`, where a specific pruning algorithm is described and pruning set is created by taking 30% of the training set instances selected at random.

 .. raw:: latex